 You should read the selected consolidated financial data set forth below in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included in this prospectus.
-The following table sets forth the selected consolidated financial data for each of the fiscal years indicated and for the nine months ended September 30, 2003 and September 30, 2004.
+The following table sets forth the selected consolidated financial data for each of the fiscal years indicated.

-The pro forma statement of operations data combines the consolidated historical statements of operations of Perficient and of the acquired businesses of Genisys Consulting, Inc., or Genisys, Meritage Technologies, Inc., or Meritage, and ZettaWorks LLC, or ZettaWorks, as if the Genisys, Meritage and ZettaWorks acquisitions had been completed on January 1, 2003.
+The pro forma statement of operations data combines the consolidated historical statements of operations of Perficient and of the acquired businesses of Genisys, Meritage and ZettaWorks acquisitions had been completed on January 1, 2004.
 The historical results presented are not necessarily indicative of future results.
 The pro forma statement of operations data and pro forma balance sheet data excludes the assets and liabilities of ZettaWorks Australia Pty.
 Ltd., a wholly owned subsidiary of ZettaWorks, that we did not acquire when we acquired the business of ZettaWorks.
-The pro forma balance sheet data combines the historical balance sheets as if the acquisition of ZettaWorks had been completed on September 30, 2004.

-The financial data presented are not directly comparable between periods as a result of the acquisitions of Genisys and Meritage in the nine months ended September 30, 2004, the acquisitions of Javelin and Vertecon in 2002, and the acquisitions of Compete, Inc., or Compete, LoreData, Inc. and Core Objective, Inc., or Core Objective, in 2000.
+The financial data presented are not directly comparable between periods as a result of the acquisitions of Genisys, Meritage and ZettaWorks in 2004, the acquisitions of Javelin and Vertecon in 2002, and the acquisitions of Compete, Inc., or Compete, LoreData, Inc. and Core Objective, Inc., or Core Objective, in 2000.

-Revenue and cost of revenue are not directly comparable between periods because revenue and cost of revenue for 1999, 2000 and 2001 are shown net of project related expenses, consisting of reimbursable expenses and other project related expenses.
+Revenue and cost of revenue are not directly comparable between periods because revenue and cost of revenue for 2000 and 2001 are shown net of project related expenses, consisting of reimbursable expenses and other project related expenses.
 Revenue and cost of revenue were not reclassified for periods ended on or before December 31, 2001 because it was impractical for the individual reimbursable expenses and other project related expenses to be reasonably identified.
-The characterization of project related expenses for 1999, 2000 and 2001 has no effect on periods beginning after December 31, 2001.
+The characterization of project related expenses for 2000 and 2001 has no effect on periods beginning after December 31, 2001.
 In addition, stock compensation expense has been reclassified as part of selling, general and administrative expense for purposes of this presentation.